 The first is basically regular HTV but with a patterned print, like Cricut’s patterned HTV.
 You can check out my tutorial on Using Cricut Patterned Iron On to learn more.
 This patterned HTV has a plastic carrier sheet just like any other HTV, and the process for adhering it to your base projects is generally the same.

 The second type of patterned HTV is printed with a special type of printer and uses something called a mask.
 It’s basically HTV’s version of transfer tape, if you’ve used that with adhesive vinyl.
 You’ll cut your design and use the separate mask transfer sheet to place it on your base project.

-This is type of patterned HTV we’ll be talking about in the rest of this post!
+This is the type of patterned HTV we’ll be talking about in the rest of this post!